JonDotsoy/artur/README.md

 ## Catch Errors

-By default, the router catch any error and return a response with status 500.
-You can also customize the response related with a error using the `describeErrorResponse` function.
-The next sample catch a jwt message and response a response with status 401.
+By default, the router catches any error and returns a response with status 500.
+You can also customize the response related to an error using the `describeErrorResponse` function.
+The next sample catches a JWT message and responds with a response with status 401.

 ```ts
 try {